Imrglop/PlatinumBDS/README.md

 ### Seed Hider

-If enabled, hides the seed.
-Only works in the latest versions
+If enabled, hides the seed from the Game settings menu for players.

 ### Basic Anti Cheat